sebastiangreger/kirby3-commentions/README.md

 ],
 ```

-When timeout protections are active, comments are rejected if submitted too soon or too long after the form has been created (disabled when using Kirby's built-in page cache); the defaults can be adjusted as follows:
+When timeout protections are active, comments are rejected if submitted too soon or too long after the form has been created (disabled when using Kirby's built-in page cache); the defaults can be adjusted by adding either or both of the following settings:

 ```php
 'sgkirby.commentions.spamtimemin' => 5    ,    /* seconds after which a submission is valid; default 5s */